 I initially had a deep interest in blood coagulation in general, and it was this that led me to research the blood clotting proteins of snake venoms, with the idea that they may make great blood coagulation drug leads.
-From there, the project expanded to cataloguing through genetic means, as many toxins from the venom may one day be of novel diagnostic or therapeutic use.
+From there, the project expanded to cataloguing through genetic means, many toxins from the venom that may one day be of novel diagnostic or therapeutic use.

 I was initially drawn to science as a student as I perceived it to be a fact-based subject.
 Like maths, I enjoyed science as there is often a clear-cut right and wrong answer.
 I particularly loved biology as it underpins so much of our knowledge on how the natural world works.

 At university I completed a straight applied science undergraduate degree covering a broad range of subjects including biology, physics, chemistry and maths.
 It was the biology subjects, particularly the physiology and molecular biology subjects that I enjoyed most and found easiest to do well at, I guess creating a positive feedback loop!